mad-lab-fau/BioPsyKit/CONTRIBUTING.md

 format_check         Check, but not change, formatting using black. lint                 Lint all files with Prospector. test                 Run Pytest with coverage. update_version       Bump the version in pyproject.toml and biopsykit.__init__.
-Pass the options "major", "minor", or "patch" with the `-v` argument to bump the major, minor, or patch version, respectively.
+Pass the options "major", "minor", or "patch" with the `-v` argument to bump the major, minor, or patch version, respectively. register_ipykernel   Register a new IPython kernel named `biopsykit` linked to the virtual environment.
 ```

 To run one of the commands execute (e.g. the `test` command):